danielemegna/PythonKatNotifier/README.md

 # PythonKatNotifier

-PythonKatNotifier looks for you for the most downloaded movies on Kat and notify you about them
+PythonKatNotifier looks for you for the most downloaded movies on torrents sites and notify you about them

 ### pip & virtualenv